UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

 # Udash REST

-Udash framework contains an RPC based REST framework for defining REST services using Scala traits.
+Udash framework contains an RPC based REST framework for defining REST services using plain Scala traits.
 It may be used for implementing both client and server side and works in both JVM and JS, as long as appropriate network layer is implemented.
 By default, Udash provides Java Servlet based server implementation and [sttp](https://github.com/softwaremill/sttp) based client implementation